Project ideas from Hacker News discussions.

 Key Value

-Target Audience High‑school and college students, hobbyist programmers
+Target Audience High‑school students, teachers, hobbyist programmers

 Difficulty Medium